PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

    This protocol enables non-custodial service providers to provide non-custodial PayID service while preserving the existing trust assumptions between themselves and their users.
 More specifically, this protocol allows a PayID owner to digitally sign a PayID response using a local application/device with their PayID private key (which never leaves their device).
 This signed PayID response can then be securely transferred to the non-custodial PayID service provider's server who can then send this as a response to a PayID query along with PayID owner's "identity" information.
 PayID clients can use this information to verify if a PayID response is signed by the PayID owner, and then decide wheteher to proceed with any particular transaction.

-# Verifiable PayID Protocol for Non-Custodial Services Specification
+# Self-Sovereign Verifiable PayID Protocol Specification
   The Verifiable PayID protocol is designed along the same design principles as [PAYID-PROTOCOL][].

 ## PaymentInformation Resource as JSON Web Signatures